-Application pages are stored in the server’s file system.
+Application pages in SharePoint are stored in the server’s file system.
 SharePoint Designer tool cannot be used with application pages.

-Application pages cannot be used within sandboxed solutions.
-An Application page cannot be customized and modified by end user, instead a developer is required.
+Application pages cannot be used within sandboxed solutions in SharePoint 2010.
+An Application page cannot be customized and modified by an end user, instead, a developer is required.
 These are the normal .aspx pages deployed within SharePoint.

-Most common of them are the admin pages found in _layouts folder.
-These are deployed either at the farm level or at application level.
-If they are deployed within _layouts folder or global SharePoint Virtual Directory, then they can be used by any SharePoint application (available at farm level), otherwise they can be deployed at application level only by creating a virtual directory.
+Most common of them are the admin pages found in the _layouts folder.
+These are deployed either at the farm level or at an application level.
+If they are deployed within the _layouts folder or global SharePoint Virtual Directory, then they can be used by any SharePoint application (available at farm level), otherwise, they can be deployed at application level only by creating a virtual directory.

 Application Pages cannot use contents as this concept is associated with SharePoint Page Layouts not with ASP.Net.
 Since application pages are compiled once, they are much faster Normally application pages are not web part pages, hence can only contain server controls or user controls and cannot be personalized by users.

-Easiest way to deploy your existing ASP.Net web site within SharePoint is to deploy its pages as Application Pages within SharePoint.
-In this way you can convert any ASP.Net web solution as SharePoint application with minimal efforts.
+The easiest way to deploy your existing ASP.Net website within SharePoint is to deploy its pages as Application Pages within SharePoint.
+In this way, you can convert any ASP.Net web solution as SharePoint application with minimal efforts.
 SharePoint specific features like Information Management Policies, Workflows, auditing, security roles can only be defined against site pages not against application pages.
 Application pages can be globalized using Resource files only.

-Site Pages is a concept where complete or partial page is stored within content database and then actual page is parsed at runtime and delivered to end-users.
-Site pages can be edited by using SharePoint Designer tool.
+Site Pages is a concept where a complete or partial page is stored within the content database and then the actual page is parsed at runtime and delivered to end-users.
+Site pages can be edited by using the SharePoint Designer tool in SharePoint 2010/2013.

-Site Pages can contain web parts as well as contents placeholders, and all of them are stored per page-instance level within database and then retrieved at run time, parsed and rendered.
+Site Pages can contain web parts as well as contents placeholders, and all of them are stored per page-instance level within the database and then retrieved at runtime, parsed and rendered.
 Another advantage is they are at user-level not at web-application or farm level and can be customized per site level.
-Since their definition is retrieved from database, they can utilize master pages stored within SharePoint masterpages library and merged with them at run time for rendering.
+Since their definition is retrieved from the database, they can utilize master pages stored within SharePoint master pages library and merged with them at runtime for rendering.
 They are slower as compared to Application pages as they are parsed everytime they are accessed.

 SharePoint specific features like Information Management Policies, Workflows, auditing, security roles can only be defined against site pages not against application pages.
 Since they are rendered not compiled hence it is not easy to add any inline code, code behind or code beside.

-Best way of adding code to these pages is through web-parts, server controls in master pages, user controls stored in “Control Templates” folder or through smart parts.
-If you want to add any inline code to master page, first you need to add following configuration within web.config: To add code behind to SharePoint master pages or page layouts.
+The best way of adding code to these pages is through web-parts, server controls in master pages, user controls stored in “Control Templates” folder or through smart parts.
+If you want to add any inline code to master page, first you need to add the following configuration within web.config: To add code behind to SharePoint master pages or page layouts.

 Since Site pages are content pages, hence all SharePoint specific features like Information Management Policies, Workflows, auditing, security roles can only be defined against site pages.
 Variations can only be applied against Site pages for creating multilingual sites.
 “SPVirtualPathProvider” is the virtual path provider responsible for handling all site pages requests.